-From the outside it may seem like Walt Disney Animation Studios has this sort of thing down to a perfected science at this point, but everything I saw at this behind-the-scenes event made it clear that that’s only half true.
+From the outside, it may seem like Walt Disney Animation Studios has this sort of thing down to a perfected science at this point, but everything I saw at this behind-the-scenes event made it clear that that’s only half true.
 Disney has the science figured out, yes, but that hasn’t stopped the company from experimenting.
-Creating a film as good as “Big Hero 6″ looks like it will be takes years, and like Disney Animation’s films over the last several years, the movie improves steadily as time progresses.
+Creating a film as good as “Big Hero 6” looks like it will take years, and like Disney Animation’s films over the last several years, the movie improves steadily as time progresses.

 “There’s never going to be that day where you go, ‘This movie is bad, oh, now this movie is good,” Williams said.
 “From the very beginning, we all believe this movie’s going to be great.
 But it’s going to take years of challenging assumptions and hard work to get there.”

 “Big Hero 6” flies into theaters on Nov.
 7.

 Here’s some newly released concept art offering a sneak peek of what’s to come in “Big Hero 6”: